gezalore/verilator/docs/guide/exe_verilator.rst

    Verilator will either formally prove the directive to be true, or failing that, will insert the appropriate code to detect failing cases at simulation runtime and print an "Assertion failed" error message.

+.. option:: no_dfg -module "<modulename>"

+   Specifies that the module should not undergo combinational logic optimization via the DFG optimizer.

 .. option:: hier_block -module "<modulename>"